Saviz-Mohammadi/Blog/blog/content/posts/C++/C++ DSA and STL Intro.md

 <code><h3>Data structures:</h3></code>

 <p>
-Data structures are considered entities with the capability of grouping data based on similarity of type and behaviour together, enabling efficient manipulation of datasets as well as providing some common functionality to better operate upon the data set.
-These structures are commonly referred to as collections, containers, and the like.
-Data structures are fascinating because they uphold to one of the most important concepts in the programming bible, which is the principle of abstraction.
-Data structures shield us from the unnecessary details and complexities associated with manipulating and managing extensive datasets, offering only the essential interfaces needed to work with them to programmers.
-Elements within a data strucuter have something in common even if that thing is as simple as being of the same data type such as integers, chars, etc. THis enables us to expect and predict common functionality between them.
+Data structures are considered <span class="special">entities with the capability of grouping data together based on similarity in type and behavior, enabling efficient manipulation of datasets along with providing some common functionality for better manipulation of data</span>.
+These structures are commonly referred to as <span class="special">collections</span>, <span class="special">containers</span>, and the like.
+Data structures are fascinating because they uphold to one of the most important concepts in the programming bible, which is the principle of <span class="special">abstraction</span>.
+Data structures shield us from unnecessary details and the complexities associated with manipulating and managing extensive datasets.
+They offer only the essential interfaces needed to work with them for programmers.
+Elements within a data structure have something in common even if that thing is as simple as being of the same data type.
+So, which data structure is the best?
 </p>